sameersahoo/Opencode-Collaborative-19/README.md

   > [Link to docs](https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html#commit-your-changes)

-  Committing means making changes to the project and adding your changes to the GitHub.
+  Committing means making changes to the project and adding your changes to the GitHub..

 - Making a pull request